 Wrap Up of London Salons: Explore & Act - pamphlet

-The full reports of all London salons and events can be read online, see
+The full reports of all London salons and events can be read online (see), but for the wrap up Ineke Hans wrote the Pamphlet EXPLORE & ACT with twelve motto's for design.

 (conclusions and recommendations on 12 salons by Ineke Hans)